aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Krūmāju, jaunaudžu, augļudārzu un vasarnīcu kompleksu platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** First, agricultural parcels declared as short term coppice were selected from the [Rural Support Service's information on declared fields](#Ch04.02) and rasterised to match inputs.
-Then orchards, allotment gardens and shrubs-low forest stands from the [Landscape classification](#Ch05.03) are selected (values between 400 and 500 or equal to 620 were reclassified to value 1, others as 0).
+**Procedure:** First, agricultural parcels declared as short term coppice are selected from the [Rural Support Service's information on declared fields](#Ch04.02) and rasterised to match inputs.
+Then orchards, allotment gardens and shrubs-low forest stands from the [Landscape classification](#Ch05.03) are selected (values between 400 and 500 or equal to 620 are reclassified to value 1, others as 0).
-The first layer was then covered over the second.
-Once covered, layer was aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+The first layer is then covered over the second.
+Once covered, layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to